-The degree has two stages, each equivalent to a normal academic year.
+The programme has two stages, each equivalent to a normal academic year.
 The pattern of study is designed to fit around full-time employment and uses a blended learning approach, which mixes work-based study and attendance at on-campus study days.
 This approach allows students to be both productive employees, learning relevant skills on the job, and participants in a learning community of students who are broadening and deepening their professional knowledge together.

 The programme is 50 weeks' duration per year during Level 4 and Level 5, with 80% of work-based learning and 20% of college study.
 The first eight weeks of the programme is delivered as "Launch-pad" at the college.
 The Launch-pad will provide an opportunity for students to consolidate their learning, receive academic tutorial support, allow revision time and provide an introduction to the next unit in the schedule.
-Furthermore, this is:
+Each module is a self-contained block of learning with defined aims, learning outcomes and assessment.
+A standard module is worth 20 credits.
+It equates to the learning activity expected from one sixth of a full-time year.